 Is Benadryl known to interact with blood pressure medications?

-There’s not a known interaction between Benadryl and blood pressure medications.
+There’s no known interaction between Benadryl and blood pressure medications.

 However, if you take blood pressure medication, you’re encouraged to talk with your doctor before taking Benadryl.
 It’s possible for Benadryl to cause low blood pressure.
 Taking Benadryl with blood pressure medication could cause your blood pressure to decrease to a level that’s too low.